Frequently Asked Questions

 When will the amazing Craftland Show be open this year?
 Where are you?

 Craftland is open seven days a week.
-We moved last year and are now located at 212 Westminster Street, Providence, RI 02903, just a block down from where we were last year.
+We are located at 212 Westminster Street in the heart of Downcity, Providence.

 What's the difference between Craftland Shop and the annual Craftland Show?